CS

 Feature Showdown

-The Chery Tiggo 7 Super Hybrid features a 12.3-inch touchscreen, while the Nissan Qashqai gets a 12.3-inch display.
+The Chery Tiggo 7 Super Hybrid features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Nissan Qashqai gets a 12.3-inch display.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain

-The Nissan Qashqai lines up making 110kW and 250Nm, paired to a automatic driving the front wheels.
+The Nissan Qashqai responds with a Petrol making 110kW and 250Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 8.8 seconds.

 Space & Comfort